bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

     <img src=img/PandaLuxRGBPX/install_7.jpg width="300"/>

-* Remove part of the tape from the printer and follow the diagram to route the Panda LUX RGB PX power cable into the machine.
+* Carefully remove a section of the cable management tape from the printer's frame and follow the diagram to route the Panda LUX RGB PX power cable into the machine.

    <img src=img/PandaLuxRGBPX/install_8.jpg width="300"/>